 Capital markets refer to the segment of the marketplace where capital goods are financed with long-term debt or equities.
 The most important capital market instruments are common stocks and corporate bonds.
 Capital markets are important to corporations because they allow them to obtain necessary financing.

-1. How does information about a firm's prospects get reflected in its share price?
+Section 2.4 1.
+How does information about a firm's prospects get reflected in its share price?
 Investors act upon the expectations of a firm's prospects through trading of the securities.
 The buying and selling then causes the price of the security to reflect their assessment of its value.

-2. What is strong-form market efficiency? semistrong-form market efficiency? weak-form market efficiency?
+2. What is strong-form market efficiency?
+Semistrong-form market efficiency?
+Weak-form market efficiency?
 Strong-form market efficiency is a market in which all information, private and public, is reflected in the price of the security.
-The semistrong-form of market efficiency suggests that only public information is reflected in a security's price, while the weak-form market efficiency holds that both public and private information is reflected in the current price of a security, but also both public and private information has not been taken into account.

-1. What is financial intermediation, and why is it important?
+The semistrong-form of market efficiency suggests that only public information is reflected in a security's price, while the weak-form of market efficiency holds that only information contained in the past price of a security is reflected in its current price (it does not reflect public or private information).
+Section 2.5 1.
+What is financial intermediation, and why is it important?

 Financial intermediation is the process of converting financial securities with one set of characteristics into securities with another set of characteristics.
 For example, commercial banks use consumer CD deposits to make loans to small businesses.
 2. What are some services that commercial banks provide to businesses?

 Commercial banks are the largest financial intermediaries in the economy and offer the widest range of financial services to businesses.
 Nearly every business has a significant relationship with a commercial bank - usually a checking or transaction account and some type of credit or loan arrangement.
 In addition, banks do a significant amount of equipment lease financing.
 3. What is an IPO, and what role does an investment banker play in the process?
 Investment bankers specialize in helping firms to sell their new debt or equity issues in financial markets.
 In an initial public offering (IPO), the investment banker prepares the new issue for sale and then underwrites the deal.
 Other functions of the investment banker in an IPO process include preparing the prospectus, registering the documentation with the SEC, and providing general financial advice to the issuer.

-1. Explain how the real rate of interest is determined.
+Section 2.6 1.
+Explain how the real rate of interest is determined.

 The real rate of interest depends on interaction between the rate of return that businesses can expect to earn on investments in capital goods and savers' time preference for consumption today versus willingness to save.
 Therefore, the real rate of interest is determined when the desired saving level equals the desired level of investment.
 2. How are inflationary expectations accounted for in the nominal rate of interest?
 The nominal interest rate is the rate that is actually observed in the financial markets, and it is equal to the real interest rate plus the expected annualized changes in commodity prices, or inflation premium.
 This is commonly referred to as the Fisher effect.
 3. Explain why interest rates follow the business cycle.